Where to buy Ghost of Tsushima: Here's where you can get the samurai epic by Sucker Punch...

-The wait is over and finally, after months of anticipation, the long awaiting Ghost of Tsushima is only hours away from release.
-Anyone who appreciates a good samurai game – or a good Kurosawa film – should already have this game in their sights, but just in case you've been asleep these past three years here's a quick update.
+The wait is over and finally, after months of anticipation, the long awaiting Ghost of Tsushima is finally here.
+Anyone who appreciates a good samurai game – or a good Kurosawa film – should already have this game in their sights, but before we tell you where to buy Ghost of Tsushima here's a quick update on the Sucker Punch samurai epic...

 - Ghost of Tsushima Review: Sword of doom